YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

      }
    ...

+.. _helpers_addon-set_global:

 Exposing Helpers for Global Use
 *******************************

-To register a helper so that it can be shared, you use the ``expose`` method of the ``Helpers`` addon.
+To register a helper so that it can be shared with other mojit instances, you use the ``expose`` method of the ``Helpers`` addon.
 In the example controller below, the ``expose`` method registers the helper ``toLinkHelper`` that creates links.
 It makes sense to expose this helper as global so other mojit instances can use it to create links.

 .. code-block:: javascript